jackyzha0/jackyzha0.github.io/content/thoughts/cryptography.md

 ### Message integrity and Authentication
 1. Integrity: can the recipient be confident that the message has not been accidentally modified?
 2. Authentication: can the recipient be confident that the message originates from the sender?
-3. Non-repudiation: can any third-party be confident that a message received is from the original sender and not forged by the recipient? (i.e. can it prevent the recipient from forging arbitrary messages)
+3. Non-repudiation: can the message's authenticity be unchallengeable?  (i.e. if I send a message, I can't later  maintain I did not)

 There are multiple ways of accomplishing this:
 1. [[thoughts/hash function|Hash functions]]